 If the error is still there, then the next step is to check your theme or plugins.

 First, you will need to deactivate all WordPress plugins via FTP.
-After that, visit your website to see if the error has resolved.
+After that, visit your website to see if the error has been resolved.

-If it is, then one of your plugins was causing the issue.
+If it has, then one of your plugins was causing the issue.
 You now need to activate all plugins one by one until you can reproduce the error.
 This will help you locate the plugin responsible for the error.